What is data mining? A definition, an overview of data mining tools, the process & applications

 There is a substantial difference and overlap between data mining and process mining.
 The illustration below clarifies this difference.

 The focus in data mining is explicitly on the patterns within the data.
 For example, the American Pizza Hut is trying to discover patterns in customer behavior.
 By using artificial intelligence in data mining settings, the company wants to recommend pizzas to customers based on the current weather and depending on where customers live, or where they want to eat their pizza.
 A certain weather pattern assumes a certain preference for a specific pizza.
 Why is the pizza not delivered to the customer on time and how are differences in baking time explained?
-Within process mining, the tools used include event logs, audit trails and time stamps.
+The tools used in process mining include event logs, audit trails, and time stamps.

 Difference between process mining and data miningFigure 2: Process Mining lies at the intersection of Business Process Management (BPM) and data mining.